skillrepos/k8s-dev-v2/README.md

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the course labs.

-These steps **must** be completed prior to starting the actual labs.
+These steps should be completed prior to starting the actual labs.

 ## 1. Create your own codespace to run the labs by clicking on the button below.
 <br/><br/>